 Our ICT services includes integrated services such as our Intelligent Energy Network, or iEN, and our Intelligent Transportation System, or ITS, services.
 Our iEN service helps companies and corporations implement energy saving measures through computer analysis of data.
 Our ITS service provides navigation, real-time traffic information and infotainment through mobile devices for cars and drivers.
-In addition to developing ICT businesses, such as iEN, ITS, IS, Call Center, IDC, we also pursue and bid for government projects aiming to boost economic development, for example, we had won the bid for "The New Generation Reform Project of Taxation Information Systems" launched by the Financial Data Center, Ministry of Finance in February 2010, "Mobile Police (M-Police) Project", "Backbone Network and Backup Service Project" for Air Navigation & Weather Services, Civil Aeronautics Administration, and "Broadband Network Installation Project" for monitoring equipment of Suhua Highway in 2011.
+In addition to developing ICT businesses, such as iEN, ITS, IS, Call Center, IDC, we also pursue and bid for government projects aiming to boost economic development.
+In 2012, we won the bids for several government projects, such as "New Taipei City Police Department Digital Video Surveillance System" and "TWSE Corporation Second Data Center".

 Cloud Computing is also one of our key new business initiatives, as it is expected to be one of the main long-term growth platforms for telecom operators in the coming years.
-We have made advances in this segment throughout 2011 which we believe will position us as an industry leader over the long run.
+We have made advances in this segment throughout 2012 which we believe will position us as an industry leader over the long run.
 We continue to cooperate with the government network communication entities and independent software vendors to promote innovative cloud services and applications.
 We have already begun to offer Software as a Service Customer relationship management, or SaaS CRM, hicloud CaaS, and hicloud Apps mall to small and medium sized enterprises and public users.
-We have also made over 130 SaaS in hicloud Apps mall, and the number of our cloud customers exceeded 1,000 small and medium sized enterprises as of the December 31, 2011.
-Underpinning the rollout of our cloud computing services is our capability and experience in offering datacenter services to enterprise customers, including our ongoing initiative to build the largest cloud computing data center in Taiwan in anticipation of growing demand for this service.
-We believe the strength and reliability of our technology and services provide us with competitive advantages to continue expanding our cloud computing services in the future.
+We have also made over 700 SaaS in hicloud Apps mall, and the number of our cloud customers exceeded 2,000 small and medium sized enterprises as of the December 31, 2012.
+Underpinning the rollout of our cloud computing services is our capability and experience in offering data center services to enterprise customers, including our ongoing initiative to build the largest cloud computing data center in Taiwan in anticipation of growing demand for this service.
+In 2012, we won the bids for some government projects, such as "The Third Generation Motor Vehicle & Driver Information System," "The Cloud Data Center of the Executive Yuan and Subordinate Commission" and "National Fire Agency-The Cloud Plan of Disaster Prevention and Mitigation-The Establishment of Infrastructure Service Platform, Operational Management and Message Service Platform".
+We believe the strength and reliability of our technology and services provide us with competitive advantages to continue expanding our cloud computing our cloud computing services in the future.

-As an integrated telecom service provider, we are providing and continuing to develop convergence services.
+As an integrated telecom service provider, we are providing and continuing to develop integrated services.
 For example, we have integrated our internal resources to offer cross-platform services over our broadband, mobile and internet platforms.
-These convergence services allow our customers to access our services, such as our multi-media programs, through a variety of terminals and devices.
+These integrated services allow our customers to access our services, such as our multimedia programs, through a variety of terminals and devices.